gw-inux/Course--Intro-Applied-Numerical-Groundwater-Modeling/docs/02_A - Theories and Concepts/A2/A2_index.md

 title: Data-Driven Mapping
 layout: home
 nav_order: 2
-parent: Theoretical and Conceptual Knowledge
+parent: A) Theoretical and Conceptual Knowledge
 has_children: true
 has_toc: false
 ---